-The Virginia Redistricting Commission is using a two-stage process to draw their maps.
-The Commission recently directed their mapmakers: "You may not consider political data, including election results or incumbent addresses, while drawing your maps."
-They added: "The Commission intends to consider political data after maps have been drafted to ensure that the maps the Commission ultimately adopts achieve political neutrality."
+The Virginia Redistricting Commission implemented the interesting approach of employing two mapmaking firms, one chosen by the Democrats, one chosen by the Republicans.4 The Commission also used a two-stage process to draw their maps.
+They directed their mapmakers: "You may not consider political data, including election results or incumbent addresses, while drawing your maps [in stage one]."
+They added: "The Commission intends to consider political data [in stage two] after maps have been drafted to ensure that the maps the Commission ultimately adopts achieve political neutrality."5